orendaniel/nanoscheme/README.md

 In order to avoid name capture, every macro parameter is prefix with & (a guard prefix).

-Macros can be deeply guarded (that is any function's parameters will also receive a prefix) or unguarded (that is only the macro's parameters will receive a prefix) with the dotted macro.
+Macros can be deeply guarded (that is any non macro function's parameters will also receive a prefix) or unguarded (that is only the macro's parameters will receive a prefix) with the dotted macro.

 As long as define is not used directly inside the macro, and the macro doesn't call